Mariners stack their record in one-run games as bullpen holds on for win vs. Rangers

 The Mariners got a solid and all too familiar start from Justin Dunn, who pitched 5 2/3 innings, allowing one run on two hits with no walks and eight strikeouts.

-As has been the case so often in his brief MLB career, Dunn had extended stretches of effectiveness to dominance.
+As has been the case so often in his brief MLB career, Dunn had extended stretches of effectiveness and even dominance.
 But there was that one hiccup of an inning where his command went awry and traffic on the bases ensued.

 For Dunn, that meddlesome inning came in the fourth after he had tossed three scoreless innings, allowing just one base runner and striking out four batters.